JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 .. code-block:: console

    # To access /apps/contrib/spack-stack directory/, first login to orion-devel-1 or orion-devel-2 login node.
-   # Then sudo to role-epic account
+   # Then sudo to role-epic account.
    module purge